-- A. Either the principal dwelling or accessory apartment shall be occupied by the owner of the premises at all times. - B. Nothing shall prevent the owner of the premises from deed restricting aspects of the use of the apartment as long as such restrictions legally conform to any local, State or Federal law or regulation. - C. There shall be no limitation on age of structure, time of ownership, or construction of additions to establish an accessory apartment, except as provided in this Section. - D. All provisions of the State of Connecticut Basic Building Code (as amended), including the securing of requisite building permits and certificates of occupancy, together with the requirements of all other applicable construction codes or regulations, shall be met to establish an accessory apartment. - E. The Fire Marshal shall review and approve any proposal to establish an accessory apartment to assure adequate fire safety. - F. The Sanitarian shall review and approve any proposal to establish an accessory apartment to assure the premises conforms to the minimum requirements of the Public Health Code for sewage disposal. - G. Written rental agreements (leases) shall be provided to tenants. - H. The following provisions shall apply to the establishment of an accessory apartment. - (1) A person seeking to establish an accessory apartment shall file an application for zoning compliance certificate together with a request for "Certificate of Use of Accessory Apartment" (Certificate) on a form prescribed by the Commission.
+- A. Either the principal dwelling or accessory apartment shall be occupied by the owner of the premises at all times. - B. Nothing shall prevent the owner of the premises from deed restricting aspects of the use of the apartment as long as such restrictions legally conform to any local, State or Federal law or regulation.

+- C. There shall be no limitation on age of structure, time of ownership, or construction of additions to establish an accessory apartment, except as provided in this Section. - D. All provisions of the State of Connecticut Basic Building Code (as amended), including the securing of requisite building permits and certificates of occupancy, together with the requirements of all other applicable construction codes or regulations, shall be met to establish an accessory apartment. - E. The Fire Marshal shall review and approve any proposal to establish an ADU to assure adequate fire safety. - F. The Sanitarian shall review and approve any proposal to establish an ADU to assure the premises conforms to the minimum requirements of the Public Health Code for sewage disposal.
+ADUs shall not be required to be served by separate utilities including septic systems and said septic systems shall not be considered "communitywastewater systems". - G. Written rental agreements (leases) shall be provided to tenants. - H. The following provisions shall apply to the establishment of an ADU. - (1) A person seeking to establish an ADU shall file an application for zoning compliance certificate together with a request for "Certificate of Use of Accessory Dwelling Unit" (Certificate) on a form prescribed by the Commission.
 Such request shall be accompanied by complete floor plans, elevations, and interior layout drawn to scale; including alterations to be made to the exterior of the existing dwelling; photographs of the exterior of the existing dwelling.
-The request shall be reviewed for conformance and bear the signatures of approval of the Zoning Enforcement Officer, Building Inspector, Sanitarian, and Fire Marshal. - (2) Upon the completion of improvements, the Zoning Enforcement Officer shall inspect the premises and shall indicate his/her approval by issuance of a Certificate of Compliance. - (3) The owner shall file upon the Land Records of the town, the Certificate which shall cause the approval of such accessory apartment to become effective.
-Such Certificate shall run with the title unless invalidated at some future date by the action of the then current property owner placing a notice on the Land Records to formally abandon the use. - I. In the interest of furthering the goals of providing increased affordable housing stock, it is desirable that accessory apartments be established meeting the affordability guidelines established by "The Greater Bridgeport Region Affordable Housing Compact."
-Owners are encouraged to establish units in consideration of such guidelines.

-J. Any accessory apartment type unit remaining uncertified after July 1, 1992 shall be deemed to be illegal and in violation of these Regulations and subject to such enforcement action and penalties which the law may prescribe.
+The request shall be reviewed for conformance and bear the signatures of approval of the Zoning Enforcement Officer, Building Inspector, Sanitarian, and Fire Marshal. - (2) Upon the completion of improvements, the Zoning Enforcement Officer shall inspect the premises and shall indicate his/her approval by issuance of a Certificate of Compliance. - (3) The owner shall file upon the Land Records of the town, the Certificate which shall cause the approval of such ADU to become effective.
+Such Certificate shall run with the title unless invalidated at some future date by the action of the then current property owner placing a notice on the Land Records to formally abandon the use. - I. In the interest of furthering the goals of providing increased affordable housing stock, it is desirable that ADUs established meeting the affordability guidelines §8-30g. - J. Any accessory apartment type unit remaining uncertified after July 1, 1992 shall be deemed to be illegal and in violation of these Regulations and subject to such enforcement action and penalties which the law may prescribe.